kamilaworonicz-ba/digital-editorial-workflow/README.md

 The proposed digital solution is conceptual and was created independently for this portfolio.
 It was not implemented at the company.
 Its purpose is to show how a Business Analyst could define requirements for a targeted digital improvement.

-The case study covers only the revision loop between the Managing Editor and DTP Specialist, from the first page layout to sign-off for teacher focus testing *(review of the material by a group of teachers before further revisions)*.
+The case study covers only the revision loop between the Managing Editor and DTP Specialist, from the first version of the page layout to sign-off for teacher focus testing *(review of the material by a group of teachers before further revisions)*.

 The typical AS-IS revision loop was: